Anduin9527/Improve-ImgSLI/readme.md

 5.  **Save:** Click the "Save Result" button in the UI to export the current comparison view as a single image file.
 6.  **Create Animation:** Click the "Save Animation" button to export a GIF or MP4 animation that shows a scanning line moving from left to right, visually transitioning between the two images.
 7.  **Create Sequential Animation:** Click the "Save Sequential" button to select multiple images and create a continuous animation that transitions through all selected images in sequence with smooth scanning lines.

+### Multi-Image Comparison Mode

+1.  **Switch to Multi-Image Mode:** Click on the "Multi-Image Comparison" tab in the main interface.
+2.  **Import Images:** Click the "Import Images" button to select multiple images of the same resolution.
+3.  **Adjust Layout:** Use the "Rows" and "Columns" spinboxes to set the grid layout for displaying images.
+4.  **Use Magnifier:** Enable the magnifier checkbox to inspect details.
+Click on any image to position the capture area.
+5.  **Customize Magnifier:** Adjust the magnifier size, capture area size, and position using the provided controls.
+6.  **Add Text Annotations:** Enable "Show Text Information" to add custom text to each image.
+Adjust text color and size as needed.
+7.  **Export Images:** Use "Export with Magnifier" to save images with the magnifier effect, or "Export Original" to save the original images without effects.

 https://github.com/user-attachments/assets/f2c843c2-31eb-4fb9-8eef-2d28630f2baf